 [FCA] was examining warranty data and opened an investigation that determined an insufficient crimp in a wire harness could cause a fault code in the solenoid.
 If that occurs, the vehicle will stop moving, something Chrysler says can temporally be fixed by stopping the vehicle and re-starting the engine.…

 The 2011-2013 Liberty has been recalled because a faulty microcontroller in the active head restraints could cause the system to fail.

 The silver lining?
-If an active head restraint fails, it just becomes an inactive head restraint until yo … continue reading
+If an active head restraint fails, it just becomes an inactive head restraint until you can get your module replaced or software updated.keep reading